Aurangabad Maharashtra, India Travel Guide

 Explore Aurangabad's food scene on a guided food walk.
 Sample street food and learn about local culinary traditions.

 Farm visits are not a major tourist pastimes within Aurangabad itself.
-If arranged specially through area contacts or specialized tours, visits to farms in surrounding rural areas could be possible.
+If arranged specially through area contacts or specialized tours, visits to farms in surrounding rural areas may be possible.

 Indulge in an opulent Mughlai dining experience, savoring rich gravies, aromatic biryanis, and succulent kebabs at a premium restaurant.